-Literature is a window into new ideas, cultures, lives, and experiences outside of our own, as well as an opportunity to see our own experiences reflected on the printed page.
+English Literature is a window into new ideas, cultures, and the experience of others, as well as an opportunity to see our own experiences reflected on the printed page.
 Students read literary works from an array of authors and genres, including nonfiction.
-Reading done comprehensively is an active process that includes annotations, written responses, and class discussions.
+We teach reading as an active process that includes annotations, written responses, and class discussions.
 Writing is employed as a thinking tool as well as a means of self-expression.
-Students continually revise their writing to improve their content, organization, word choice, sentence fluency, voice, and mechanics, with the support of a peer audience, written feedback from the teacher, and one-on-one student-teacher writing conferences.
-Outside of class, students participate in an independent reading program that includes visits to our Library Media Center for book talks, book selections tailored to the themes explored in class, and the opportunity to read at school on a daily basis.
-Our visiting author program gives students the chance to meet and hear from many authors whose works they have read in class.
+Students continually revise their writing to improve their content, organization, word choice, sentence fluency, voice, and mechanics, with the support of one-on-one student-teacher writing conferences, written feedback from the teacher, and peer reaction.
+Outside of class, students participate in an independent reading program that includes visits to our Library Media Center, reading challenges, Literature Circles tailored to themes explored in class, the opportunity to read at school on a daily basis, and our annual book fair.
+Our visiting author program gives students the chance to meet and hear from authors whose works they have read.

 Sixth-grade English begins with an in-depth study of writing mechanics, preparing students to write confidently and clearly throughout the year.
 We explore literature through diverse novels, poems, and short stories.
-Class texts include All the Broken Pieces by Ann E. Burg, Bronx Masquerade by Nikki Grimes, The Outsiders by S.E.
-Hinton, The Misfits by James Howe, The Giver by Lois Lowry, A Midsummer Night’s Dream by William Shakespeare, Forget Me Not by Ellie Terry, and The Crossover, a novel written by our 2019 visiting author, Kwame Alexander.
+Class texts include All the Broken Pieces by Ann E. Burg, Refugee by Alan Gratz, Almost American Girl by Robin Ha, The Outsiders by S.E.
+Hinton, The Giver by Lois Lowry, A Midsummer Night’s Dream by William Shakespeare, Other Words for Home—a novel written by our 2021 visiting author, Jasmine Warga—and Brown Girl Dreaming by Jacqueline Woodson.
 Literature-based vocabulary units enhance reading comprehension and individual voice development in student work.
-Writing projects complement each text and expose students to various forms of writing: expository, editorial, analytical, argumentative, and poetry.
+Writing projects complement each text and expose students to various forms of writing: analytical, argumentative, editorial, expository, and poetry.
 Through regular Student Reading Challenges, students are encouraged to read books of their choice.

-The theme of 7th-grade English is childhood and coming of age.
-Students read, discuss, and write about a variety of texts that grapple with this period of growth and identity formation.
-Readings include Booked by Kwame Alexander, Diary of Anne Frank, Lord of the Flies by William Golding, Romeo and Juliet by William Shakespeare, American Born Chinese by Gene Luen Yang, and a selection of short stories and poetry.
+The theme of 7th-grade English is emerging adulthood.
+Students read, discuss, and write about a variety of texts that explore the formation of identity and agency in the transition from child to adult.
+Readings include Summerlost by Ally Condie, New Kid by Jerry Craft, Ghost Boys by Jewell Parker Rhodes, Everything Sad is Untrue by Daniel Nayeri, Romeo and Juliet by William Shakespeare, Goodbye Stranger by Rebecca Stead, The Length of a String 21 by Elissa Brent Weissman, along with additional essays, short stories, and poetry.
+This year, we are also reading High Five for Glenn Burke by Phil Bildner, our visiting author for the 2021–2022 school year.
 Through a combination of narrative and analytical writing, students explore the concept of individual voice, while also refining written and oral expression.
-They continue to develop vocabulary and grammar skills through regular mini-lessons and practice exercises.
-Through the Literature Circle program, as well as Student Reading Challenges, students are encouraged to read books of their choice.
+They continue to develop vocabulary and grammar skills through regular mini-lessons and writing practice.
+Through the Independent Reading program, as well as Student Reading Challenges, students are encouraged to read books of their choice.